Counterfactual Explanations for Integer Optimization Problems: Computational Study

 \paragraph{Data.} We tested the algorithms on knapsack benchmark instances from \href{https://github.com/likr/kplib}{\texttt{kplib}}\footnote{See \href{https://github.com/likr/kplib}{https://github.com/likr/kplib}.}, which we interpreted as cover instances to be consistent with the notation throughout this work.
-The instances were originally designed according to the procedure outlined in Kellerer, Pferschy \& Pisinger~\cite{kellerer2004exact}.
-We used instances with a data range of $1000$\footnote{Note that Algorithms \ref{alg:weak_only_constraint_mutable}, \ref{alg:solve_weak_CE_all_parameters}, \ref{alg:strong_only_constraint_mutable} and \ref{alg:solve_strong_CE_all_parameters} are sensitive to changes in the data range by design, i.e., changes in the data range will lead to a proportional change in the number of subproblems, and thus the runtime.
-Since this is clear, we do not need to assess this empirically. } and instance sizes in $[10,20,30,40]$, which were generated by slicing larger instances.
-Since it is well-known that the practical hardness of knapsack problems strongly depends on the instance structure ~\cite{Pisinger2005,SmithMiles2021}, e.g., if items value/weight ratios are strongly-correlated, the problems tend to be harder to solve in practice~\cite{Pisinger2005}, we use both $20$ uncorrelated and strongly correlated instances each.
+The instances were originally designed according to the procedure outlined in Kellerer, Pferschy \& Pisinger~\citep{kellerer2004exact}.
+We used instances with a data range of $1000$\footnote{Note that Algorithms \ref{alg:weak_only_constraint_mutable}, \ref{alg:solve_weak_CE_all_parameters}, \ref{alg:strong_only_constraint_mutable} and \ref{alg:solve_strong_CE_all_parameters} are sensitive to changes in the data range by design, i.e., changes in the data range will lead to a proportional change in the number of subproblems, and thus the runtime. } and instance sizes in $[10,20,30,40]$, which were generated by slicing larger instances.
+Since it is well-known that the practical hardness of knapsack problems depends on the instance structure ~\citep{Pisinger2005,SmithMiles2021}, e.g., if items value/weight ratios are correlated, the problems tend to be harder to solve in practice~\citep{Pisinger2005}, we use both $20$ uncorrelated and strongly correlated instances each.
 In total, we consider $4\times2\times20=160$ testing instances per favored solution space and CE type.